junxit/us-congress-bills-111/metadata.md

 - 2010-03-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 317.
 - 2010-03-17 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S1680; text as passed Senate: CR S1680)
 - 2010-03-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S1680; text as passed Senate: CR S1680)
+- 2010-03-18 — Message on Senate action sent to the House.
+- 2010-03-18 — Received in the House.
+- 2010-03-18 — Referred to the House Committee on Education and Labor.